geoscript/geoscript-groovy/README.rst

 Use
 ---
 To use GeoScript Groovy you need Java and Groovy installed and on your PATH.
-Next, download the `latest release <https://github.com/jericks/geoscript-groovy/downloads>`_ or build the code yourself.
+Next, download the `latest stable release 1.0 <https://docs.google.com/file/d/0B8cwqNmbcThpQlBmaWsyNDlQMVU/edit?usp=sharing>`_, try the `latest unstable release 1.1-SNAPSHOT <https://docs.google.com/file/d/0B8cwqNmbcThpWFRxQzlHQVJlVW8/edit?usp=sharing>`_  or build the code yourself.
 Then put the GeoScript Groovy bin directory on your PATH.
 You are now ready to use GeoScript Groovy!

 GeoScript Groovy has three commands: